iron-fish/website/docs/onboarding/installation.md

 <br />

-When new versions are announced, you can update through NPM:
+When new Iron Fish versions are released, you can update through NPM:

 ```sh
 npm install -g ironfish